skfairchild/MathData-Winter22-23/README.md

 - SG 2-14

 - Contact: samantha.fairchild(at)mis.mpg.de
-- Office hours: Wednesdays after class, and by email.
+- Office hours: Tuesdays and Wednesdays after class, and by email.

 Grading scheme (subject to change pending class composition):
 - Homework (40%): assigned every other week, proofs and examples